Inventor of the electric streetcar and much more

-The Belgian inventor Charles Van Depoele lived and worked in the 19th century America, but Van Depoele was born as Carolus Josephus Vandepoele in Lichtervelde, a small town in Belgium.
-As an electrical engineer he designed more than 200 electrical devices and was the direct rival of Thomas Edison.
-He got patented for 249 inventions, including various electric devices like a railway systems, lights, generators, motors, current regulators, pumps, telpher systems, batteries, hammers, rock drills, brakes, a gearless locomotive, a coal-mining machine and a pile-driver.
+The Belgian inventor Charles Van Depoele lived and worked in 19th century America, but Van Depoele was born as Carolus Josephus Vandepoele in Lichtervelde, a small town in Belgium.
+As an electrical engineer, he designed more than 200 electrical devices and was the direct rival of Thomas Edison.
+He got patented for 249 inventions, including various electric devices like a railway system, lights, generators, motors, current regulators, pumps, telpher systems, batteries, hammers, rock drills, brakes, a gearless locomotive, the coal-mining machine, and a pile-driver.

-His invention of the electric tram, streetcar and trolleybus made him world famous.
-Charles Van Depoele died very young, at the age of 48, just imagine what he could have invented more if he just had the time.
+His invention of the electric tram, streetcar, and trolleybus made him world-famous.
+Charles Van Depoele died young, at the age of 48, just imagine what he could have invented more if he just had the time.